The Irving K. Barber Learning Centre

 The Indigitization Grant Program is sponsored by the Irving K. Barber Learning Centre (IKBLC) as part of its mandate to support education and the sharing of knowledge.
 IKBLC supports Indigitization by providing matching funds of up to $10,000 per grant project.
 The Irving K. Barber Learning Centre is a facility dedicated to the intellectual, social, cultural, and economic development of the people of British Columbia.
 They provide publicly accessible educational resources, open spaces for research and innovation, and they work with community partners on initiatives to promote lifelong learning across the province.
 The Irving K. Barber Learning Centre serves as an education centre, library and as a conduit of knowledge for British Columbia and beyond.

 The Northern BC Archives and Special Collections (NBCA) at UNBC partners with the Indigitization Program to offer professional assistance to Indigenous communities in northern BC that are seeking to build capacity and effective in-house management of their digital heritage resources.
-NBCA Archivists work with the rest of the Indigitization team to facilitate workshops and offer support to Program applicants.
-The Indigitization team engages in community outreach events on campus at UNBC and the College and through meetings with local First Nations community organizations in order to introduce the Indigitization Program.
+The Indigitization team engages in community outreach events on campus at UNBC and through meetings with local First Nations community organizations in order to introduce the Indigitization Program.

-Museum of Anthropology, Oral History and Language Laboratory (Audrey & Harry Hawthorne Library & Archives)
+Museum of Anthropology, Oral History and Language Laboratory (Audrey and Harry Hawthorne Library and Archives)